angelia-grace/cs-portfolio/README.md

 My name is Angelia-Grace Martin.
 I am a recent graduate of Oregon State University with a Bachelor of Science in Computer Science.
 This portfolio showcases several of my capstone projects that I completed during the course of my degree, as well as personal projects that I have completed on my own time to hone and demonstrate my expertise in Computer Science. **This is not the sum total** of the projects that I have coded, only some of the **best examples!**

+**Some of my coursework cannot be included publicly due to my school's academic integrity policy.
+To see examples of my work in C, Assembly, and unit testing with Python, please reach out via the email or phone provided in my application!**

 In the folders for my CS 290 and CS 340 capstone projects, you will find source code, demos, and reports for **full stack web applications** which demonstrate my familiarity with both **relational and non-relational databases.**

 CS 291 and CS 325 demonstrate my knowledge of **data structures, algorithms, and algorithm analysis.** My MinPuzzle.py recursive algorithm solves a maze using the strategy of recursive backtracking!